JaneAdhiambo3000/DAYNA-/README.md

 ## AKAN NAMES
-A web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+This is a web application that takes a user's birthday and calculates the day of the week they were born then depending on their gender outputs their Akan Name.Akan names are derived from Ghanian culture.

 ## DEMO
 Here is a working live demo :  https://janeadhiambo3000.github.io/DAYNA-/

-### AUTHORS NAME:

-Jane Adhiambo

-### PROJECT DESCRIPTION:

-This is a project used for demonstration.

 ## MOBILE SUPPORT:
 The WebApp is compatible with devices of all sizes and all OS's, and consistent improvements are being made.

-### DEVELOPMENT
+## DEVELOPMENT:
 Want to contribute?
 Great!

 To fix a bug or enhance an existing module, follow these steps: